ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_08.md

 ## LoRaWan stack

-For our exercises, the LoRaWAN stack we have used is the The Things Network (TTN).
+For our exercises, the LoRaWAN stack we have used is The Things Network (TTN).
 A guide to using TTN can be found in [exercise 05](https://github.com/ITU-DASYALab/IoT_course/blob/main/exercises/IoT2024_exercise_05.md).

 Some important keywords are: